sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 Building it with `docker build -t rust-hello .`, and running it with `docker run rust-hello`.

-We've used a few Docker best pratices here, as detailed below.
+We've used a few Docker best practices here, as detailed below.
 There are more, and you'll come across them over time, but these are some good starting points.

 Much like programming, there's always room to refactor images.
 Always look for places where you can reduce the number of layers.